Rigo-codes/aisd-jse-conditional-statements-multichoice/README.md

 Combine all the concepts to create a complete example using all three components: `if`, `else if`, and `else`.

-- [ ] In your `index.js` file, add the following code to create a new example that builds on what you've learned about `if`, `else if` and `else` conditional statements:
+- [x ] In your `index.js` file, add the following code to create a new example that builds on what you've learned about `if`, `else if` and `else` conditional statements:

 ```js
 // Full example using `if`, `else if`, and `else` statements